 When do you receive your compensation?

 Once your general damages and special damages have been agreed between the parties involved, you will receive your final settlement payment.
-In some cases, where the other side has accepted responsibility for your injuries, you may be entitled to interim payments.
+In some cases when claiming for damages, where the other side has accepted responsibility for your injuries, you may be entitled to interim payments.
 These are payments made prior to final settlement being reached and can help with any ongoing expenses you may have.

 In some cases where there are future costs, such as care costs, payments known as periodical payments may also be awarded as part of the overall settlement of damages.
 These are regular payments which are paid over a long period, in some cases for a lifetime, to ensure that all future needs are financially secure.

 However, every injury compensation claim is different, so to fully understand what sort of damages you might be entitled to claim, talk to one of our expert claims solicitors.

 How much is my serious injury claim worth?